highdeserthacker/stock-price-reader/README.md

 # stock-price-reader
-Python program to obtain stock prices given a list of tickers.
+Python program to obtain stock/fund prices given a list of tickers.
 Generates a csv output file that can be imported e.g. into Excel.
+I use this to update a personal financials spreadsheet with the latest pricing.
 Utilizes the api provided by [Alpha Advantage](https://www.alphavantage.co/documentation/).

 ## Built With